 Now they are embarking on their first headlining tour in Germany, the spiritual homeland of electronic music.
 This expanded show to sees the welcome return of their debut single ‘Look At Me’ to the live set, as well as premieres for B-Side ‘Toe The Line’ and the monumental album closer ‘Secrets’.

-With their confidence growing throughout the tour, James even performed the song’s final reprise monologue in Deutsch at Frankfurt’s Yellowstage, much to the delight of the home crowd.
-Just prior to their first show at Cologne’s Gebaude9, The Electricity Club were invited by James New and Ally Young to a round of Vintage Synth Trumps in a variation of the classic card game that has kept many a boy (and occasionally, girl) happy in the school playground.
+Just prior to their first show at Cologne’s Gebaude9, ELECTRICITYCLUB.CO.UK were invited by James New and Ally Young to a round of Vintage Synth Trumps in a variation of the classic card game that has kept many a child happy in the school playground.

 While Tate sat nearby compiling MIRRORS latest tour blog, James and Ally also talked about ‘Lights and Offerings’ reception, how they are not synthpop by numbers and their use of guitars…

 So what’s your first trump card?

 Ally: Well how about that?
 A Juno 60! *big cheers from all*

 And James has one for a Sequential Circuits Prophet 5… let’s talk about the Roland Juno 60 first because that’s one of the mainstays of your set-up isn’t it?

 Ally: It is.
 James plays the Juno and I play not a Sequential, but a Dave Smith Prophet.
 It’s fully analogue with digital interfaces.